caspiankeyes/AISecForge-arXiv-Publication/README.md

 ### 4.4 Adaptive Security Research Agenda

-To maintain LLMSecForge's position at the forefront of AI security, we propose an adaptive research agenda that systematically explores emerging security challenges across five critical domains:
+To maintain AISecForge's position at the forefront of AI security, we propose an adaptive research agenda that systematically explores emerging security challenges across five critical domains:

 #### 4.4.1 Research Vectors